 Some examples of poor road design and maintenance

-- debris on the highway not cleared away fast enough;
+- Debris on the highway was not cleared away fast enough

-- construction equipment left haphazardly in the roadway;
+- Construction equipment is left haphazardly in the roadway

-- uneven surface, potholes or cracks in road;
+- Uneven surface, potholes, or cracks in the road

-- drop offs too close to road edge;
+- Drop-offs too close to the road edge

 The personal injury process when suing a government agency

 Mississippi, like most other states, has what is called ‘sovereign immunity.’
 Theoretically, this prevents city and state government agencies from being sued, but this immunity is waived when an injury can be proved to have occurred because an employee or agency has been negligent.
 Poor road design (such as inadequate signage) or poor road maintenance (such as erosion on a roadway due to government budget cuts) could be regarded as negligence if they result in a car accident and injuries.